What's Wakame? 5 Reasons To Add This Super Seaweed To Your Plate

 Full of vitamins, minerals, and antioxidants, wakame, unsurprisingly, may have some heart-healthy benefits.
 Animal studies show that wakame can reduce cholesterol.
 Although there is limited research on humans, one study3 reported improvements in LDL, triglycerides, and body weight in men who followed a healthy Japanese diet compared to a Western diet.
 The intervention Japanese diet included seaweed as a staple food, suggesting sea vegetables may play an import role in cholesterol management and heart health.

 Thanks to its high omega-3 content, wakame may help to reduce overall inflammation in the body, which is a driver for many chronic diseases, including heart disease, diabetes, and digestive conditions.

 Research is still preliminary, but wakame may have a blood-sugar-balancing effect.
-A 2019 study found that people with prediabetes who consumed 200 grams of rice with 4 grams of wakame had better post-meal blood sugar responses than those who consumed rice without wakame.
-Animal studies seem to confirm this, finding that wakame supplementation improves insulin resistance in mice.
+A 2019 study8 found that people with prediabetes who consumed 200 grams of rice with 4 grams of wakame had better post-meal blood sugar responses than those who consumed rice without wakame.
+Animal studies seem to confirm this, finding that wakame supplementation improves insulin resistance9 in mice.

 Even more reasons to love wakame.

 There are few foods that require as little investment to produce a nutritious and high-quality product as seaweed.
 It's easy to farm (and often more sustainable than wild harvesting) and doesn't require fertilizer.
 Seaweed farms can protect reefs from storms and even help filter pollutants from seawater.
 Future potential uses include clothing material, an alternative to plastics, and helping reduce cow-produced methane gas.